-Using the angle calculation formula, we can get a diagram below shows an iPhone is put up from a desk.
-The angle changes below in three directions, X, Y and Z, Y axis changes from -90° to 0° and Z axis changes oppositely from 0° to 90°，and absolutely the X almost does not change since the X axis is alway parallel with the desk level.
+Using the angle calculation formula, we can get a diagram below, horizontal ordinate is time that the unit is 0.01 s and vertical ordinate is the angle the unit is one degree, shows an iPhone is vertically put up from a desk.
+The inclination changes below in X, Y and Z axes, Y axis changes from 0° to -90° and Z axis changes oppositely from -90° to 0°，and absolutely the X almost does not change since the X axis is always parallel with the desk level.